Business

 Still, I think that quantitative analysis is where we're headed.
 That's where we'd like to go.
 I don't think we have all of the answers by any means, but it's something that I'm looking to incorporate more into our practice.
 We're signatories of the AIA 2030 commitment, which is giving us some tools now to allow us to put together a strategic plan and start measuring and doing energy modeling on the front end, to help with some of that.
 So we actually have measurable success.

-Every home we do is 1 ⅛” minimum plywood, compared to the required ¾”, which is for the rigidity of the floor and the longevity of that system.
+Every home we do is 1⅛-inch minimum plywood, compared to the required ¾-inch, which is for the rigidity of the floor and the longevity of that system.

 RM: That's a great question.
 You know, here in California we have a little more structure of where we're heading.
-In Los Angeles County, for instance, they recently put a moratorium on certain natural gas appliances.
-So starting next month, you're not gonna be able to get a new building permit for your home that has those certain gas appliances.
+In Los Angeles County, for instance, they recently put a moratorium on certain natural-gas appliances.
+So starting next month, you won't be able to get a new building permit for your home if it has certain gas appliances.
 So, going all electric is where I see us heading.
 That's an easily realized future.
 We have to think about what kind of systems we use, what kind of cooktops, and about our overall reliance on fossil fuels.

 At the end of the day, it really is energy efficiency.
 I think we've come a long way and we can gain a lot more in the future.
 I'd love to see solar as a technology that every home has.
 Every home we plan for now is, at least, solar ready—whether the client plans to install them or not.
 That technology—solar and the batteries to back it up—I think, is where we're heading.